MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/platform-level-device-reset.md

 ---
-title: Recovering unresponsive NIC with platform-level device reset
+title: Recovering an unresponsive NIC with platform-level device reset
-description: Recovering unresponsive NIC with platform-level device reset ms.assetid: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
+description: Recovering an unresponsive NIC with platform-level device reset ms.assetid:
 keywords:
-- Recovering mechanism, device reset, colleting diagnostics ms.date: 07/02/2020
+- Recovering mechanism, device reset, collecting diagnostics ms.date: 07/02/2020
 ms.localizationpriority: medium
 ms.custom: Fe
 ---

-# Recovering unresponsive NIC with platform-level device reset
+# Recovering an unresponsive NIC with platform-level device reset

 NetAdapterCx provides an effective way to reset and recover malfunctioning network devices through platform-level device reset (PLDR).
 Without rebooting the entire Windows system, the PLDR operation tears down the stack of the affected network device to ensure both its hardware and driver restart from a blank state.